rackerlabs/docs-core-infra-user-guide/cloud-interfaces/cli/cloudblockstorage-cli.rst

 The installation procedure varies for each tool and is documented with the tool.

-The commands you can send are the the same, wrapped in the syntax of the client, as the requests you can send to the API endpoint.
+The commands that you can send are the the same as the requests you can send to the API endpoint, but they are wrapped in the syntax of the client.
 The
 :rax-api:`API cross-reference <api-ref-blockstorage.html>`
 lists those requests for Cloud Block Storage.